18F/handbook/_pages/how-we-work/tools/github.md

 When the engagement is over, you must let #admins-github know so the team can be deleted and access removed.

-## Usage

-Git and GitHub are the [standard](https://github.com/18F/Infrastructure#approved-toolchain) tools for revision control at 18F.
-Git is an open-source version control system, and GitHub is a closed-source, commercial service that hosts Git repositories and adds extra features to support them, such as pull requests and issue tracking.
-Although this _sounds_ super technical, these tools are _not_ just for developers hacking code; 18F employees use GitHub to author blog posts, manage documentation, and comment on one another&rsquo;s work.

-In other words, you&rsquo;ll probably use GitHub a lot at 18F.
-We recommend you get familiar with the basics.
-If you&rsquo;re new to GitHub and feel confused at first, that&rsquo;s normal.
-Try a few guides, review our documentation, and ask your teammates for help.
-GitHub also has a handy document that explains the typical [GitHub Workflow](https://guides.github.com/introduction/flow/).

-## Process

-- **Document your workflow.** There are many different ways to use GitHub, and each different team of people at 18F (likely) uses it differently.
-That said, teams should document their desired git workflow for each project, such as in your repository&rsquo;s ```contributing.md``` file.
-The 18F-Site team offers a good example with  [their GitHub wiki](https://github.com/18F/18f.gsa.gov/wiki/How-we-Git).
-In 18F's [development guide](https://pages.18f.gov/development-guide/), there are [code review questions](https://pages.18f.gov/development-guide/code-review/) that your team may want to go over as you think about documentation.

-- **Do you fork or do you branch?** Git allows you to both &ldquo;fork&rdquo; and &ldquo;branch&rdquo; repositories to make a place to work on changes before you submit them for integration into the main code. **[Making a fork](https://help.github.com/articles/fork-a-repo/)** creates a copy of the repository in your own GitHub account. **Making a branch** of the main repository means you&rsquo;re working in your own little space, but it&rsquo;s still part of the main repository &mdash; which helps keep the project organized, since everyone can easily see what teammates are working on.

 ### Pull requests

 18F defaults to using branches, though teams are welcome to decide they prefer using forks instead.
 Regardless of whether you branch or fork, changes happen via [pull requests](https://help.github.com/articles/using-pull-requests/).